-- The Township adopted the 2003 International Energy Conservation Code, which establishes minimum regulations for energy efficiency in buildings.
-It should consider updating to the 2018 edition, which includes standards for solar energy systems in buildings. - Geothermal energy systems are permitted throughout the Township. - Rooftop and ground-mounted solar energy systems are permitted throughout the Township with varying zoning requirements.
+- Consistent with the state, the Township adopted the 2015 International Energy Conservation Code, which establishes minimum regulations for energy efficiency in buildings. - Geothermal energy systems are permitted throughout the Township. - Rooftop and ground-mounted solar energy systems are permitted throughout the Township with varying zoning requirements.
 In all cases, the system can serve only the use on the same property.
 Zoning provisions that would enable development of community solar (e.g. providing energy to a residential development) or other types of solar energy systems could be explored. - Wind energy systems are permitted throughout the Township with a minimum one-acre lot requirement.